agardnerIT/killercoda_tutorials/openfeature-demo/intro.md

 We are getting everything ready.
 It can take up to 5 minutes.
 Please be patient...

-Please wait here until you see the text `Installation Complete 🎉.
-Please proceed now.` in the console.
+Please wait here until you see the text `🎉 Installation Complete 🎉` in the console.

-Then click Next.
+Then click **Start**.